 Yessi and Rian started from Surabaya Gubeng station took the morning Economy Probowangi train to Karangasem station, one station before Banyuwangi.
 With Probowangi train, the journey is 7 hours with price IDR 56,000 per person.
 Another Economy train is Sri Tanjung with price IDR 94,000.
 While for Business and Executive trains serving the same route is Mutiara Timur Siang (day) and Malam (night).
 The journey with Mutiara Timur will take 6 hours 20 minutes and the price ranges from IDR 100,000 – IDR 200,000.
 Going by bus is also possible but it will take more time and you will arrive in Banyuwangi bus terminal, which will require you to take another transport to reach Karangasem.

-Me and J’s initial start from Jakarta and we took a plane to Bali, but we spent some time in North Bali first before heading to Kawah Ijen.
-From Lovina, we took a bus direction to Gilimanuk Harbor which costs IDR 50,000 per person for 2 hours ride.
+My initial start was from Jakarta and I took a plane to Bali, but I spent some time in North Bali first before heading to Kawah Ijen.
+From Lovina, I took a bus direction to Gilimanuk Harbor which costs IDR 50,000 per person for 2 hours ride.

 Max also took a start from Jakarta and stayed in Kuta (South Bali) so he ordered an ojek (motorbike taxi) up to Ubung Terminal Bus.
 From Ubung he took a bus to Gilimanuk Harbor.
 The bus trip lasted for 3-4 hours with price IDR 30,000.